Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### CrackMapExec (CME)

-CrackMapExec is a post-exploitation tool used for network enumeration, credential validation an lateral movements on Windows target machines.
+CrackMapExec is a post-exploitation tool used for network enumeration, credential validation and lateral movement on Windows target machines.
 It is also used to automate credential-based attacks, like password spraying or pass-the-hash attacks on services supporting authentication by hash.

 CrackMapExec is no longer maintained, so its effectiveness is decreasing over time.